naikok/symfonytest/README.md

 This project contains the app and has been built by using symfony 5.

 Docker is required for executing the app.
-Please read the doc at https://github.com/naikok/symfony-dockerized/edit/master/README.md first for executing and being able to mount and run this app.
+Please read the README.md at https://github.com/naikok/symfony-dockerized first for executing and being able to mount and run this app.

 Testing: